sjcabs/fly_connectome_data_tutorial/README.md

 **Instructors:** Sven Dorkenwald & Alexander Bates

-This tutorial provides foundational skills for loading, analyzing, and visualizing connectome data that will be used throughout the workshop.
+This tutorial provides foundational skills for loading, analysing, and visualising connectome data that will be used throughout the workshop.
 You'll learn to work with neuronal morphologies, synaptic connectivity, and network analysis across multiple fly brain and nerve cord datasets.

 ---